intel/program-optimization-advice-exploration-scripts/README.md

   - `cd ../scripts`
   - `python demo.py`
 ## Container maintance (under `container` directory)
-Generally, there are two major image tags
+Generally, there are two special image tags (`qaas:development` and `qaas:production`).
 - `qaas:development` : Most recent image under development
-- `qaas:production` : Stable production image to be used by general users
+- `qaas:production` : Stable production image to be used by general users We also require all images to be tagged with some name meaningful to QaaS image development.
-- `qaas:`_other-tag_ : Other versions of image previously created
+- `qaas:`_other-tag_ : _other-tag_ should provide some idea what the image is about.

 Following are some regular steps in container image development
 1. Build updated image (as `qaas:development`)